-Through parent newsletters, Back to School Night, School Site Council, English Language Advisory Committee.

-ii.
+- Through parent newsletters, Back to School Nights, School Site Council, English Language Advisory Committee, and PTC.
+If requested by parents, the school provides opportunities for regular meetings to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their children, and respond to any such suggestions as soon as practicably possible.
+(20 USC 6318 (c)(4)) - Through formal parent-teacher conferences, informal requests by parent meetings, Back to School Nights, SSC, ELAC, and PTC - ii.
 A description and explanation of the curriculum in use at the school, the forms of academic assessment used to measure student progress, and the achievement levels of the challenging state academic standards.
 (20 U.S.C. § 6318[c][4][B])